 Dandelion may also interfere with some diuretic medications and cause other side effects.
 The main thing to watch out for is potassium content.
 Some diuretic medications contain potassium, which when taken with dandelion tea, may reach levels that are unhealthy in the human body.
 Always talk to your doctor before using herbal medicine or teas if you take any medications.

 A significant increase in dandelion tea consumption in conjunction with liver medications may also decrease the effectiveness of those medications.
 Consume this tea in moderation and double check that the tea won't interact with your medications.

 Dandelion tea is a delicious herbal tea that can bring sunshine into your world.
 The vibrant flowers look stunning as they brew in hot water and infuse endless health benefits.
 You can also opt for dandelion leaf or root teas if you prefer stronger flavors.
+Dandelion tea can also be blended with other teas such as turmeric or green tea to create new flavors.
 Pour yourself a delicious cup of dandelion tea and soak in the health benefits.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.

 A rich text element can be used with static or dynamic content.
 For static content, just drop it into any page and begin editing.
 For dynamic content, add a rich text field to any collection and then connect a rich text element to that field in the settings panel.
 Voila!